Internships for Students

 What is the Course Number for Internships in The Department of Communication and Media?

 If you are majoring in Communication Studies, you will enroll in COM 400 Internship in Communication Studies.
 If you are majoring in Media and Culture, you will enroll in MDC 494 Internship in Media and Culture.
-Please note that in the MDC major, the internship can also be used to fulfill the capstone requirement.
+If you are in the graduate program, you will enroll in COM 598.
+Please note that, unlike other courses in the program, you do not enroll yourself in the internship – you will need to contact Dr. Lordan at elordan@wcupa.edu to enroll you.

 What requirements do I have to meet to take an Internship?

-1. You must be accepted in WCU’s Communication and Media major or minor at the time that you take the internship.
+You must be accepted in WCU’s Communication major or minor or the WCU Media and Culture major or minor when you enroll for the internship.

-2. Your cumulative grade point average (GPA) must be 2.8 or better.
-(If your GPA is below 2.8, you can still meet with the Internship Director to discuss your options for the program.)
+Your cumulative grade point average (GPA) must be 2.5 or better when you apply for the internship.
+(If your GPA is below 2.5, you can still meet with the Internship Director to discuss your options for the program.)

 When should I take the Internship?